Sequoiadendron giganteum

+The giant sequoia is listed as an endangered species by the IUCN with fewer than 80,000 remaining in its native California.

+The giant sequoia grow to an average height of 50–85 m with trunk diameters ranging from 6–8 m.
+Record trees have been measured at 94.8 m tall.
+The specimen known to have the greatest diameter at breast height is the General Grant tree at 8.8 m.
+Giant sequoias are among the oldest living organisms on Earth.
+The oldest known giant sequoia is 3,200–3,266 years old.

+Wood from mature giant sequoias is fibrous and brittle; trees would often shatter after they were felled.
+The wood is unsuitable for construction and instead is used for fence posts or match sticks.
+The giant sequoia is a very popular ornamental tree in many parts of the world.

+Etymology

-The etymology of the genus name has been presumedinitially in The Yosemite Book by Josiah Whitney in 1868to be in honor of Sequoyah (1767–1843), who was the inventor of the Cherokee syllabary.
-An etymological study published in 2012 concluded that Austrian Stephen L. Endlicher is actually responsible for the name.
-A linguist and botanist, Endlicher corresponded with experts in the Cherokee language including Sequoyah, whom he admired.
-He also realized that coincidentally the genus could be described in Latin as sequi (meaning to follow) because the number of seeds per cone in the newly classified genus aligned in mathematical sequence with the other four genera in the suborder.
-Endlicher thus coined the name "Sequoia" as both a description of the tree's genus and an honor to the indigenous man he admired.
+The etymology of the genus name was long presumed, initially in The Yosemite Book by Josiah Whitney in 1868, to be in honor of Sequoyah (1767–1843), who was the inventor of the Cherokee syllabary.
+An etymological study published in 2012 debunked that "American myth", concluding that Austrian Stephen L. Endlicher derived the name from the Latin word sequi (meaning to follow), because the number of seeds per cone in the newly classified genus aligned in mathematical sequence with the other four genera in the suborder.

 Description

 Giant sequoia specimens are the most massive individual trees in the world.
 They grow to an average height of 50–85 m with trunk diameters ranging from 6–8 m.
 Record trees have been measured at 94.8 m tall.
 Trunk diameters of 17 m have been claimed via research figures taken out of context.
-The specimen known to have the greatest diameter at breast height is the General Grant tree at 8.8 m.
-Between 2014 and 2016, it is claimed that specimens of coast redwood were found to have greater trunk diameters than all known giant sequoias - though this has not been independently verified or affirmed in any academic literature.
+The specimen known to have the greatest diameter at breast height is the General Grant Tree at 8.8 m.
+Between 2014 and 2016, it is claimed that specimens of coast redwood were found to have greater trunk diameters than all known giant sequoias – though this has not been independently verified or affirmed in any academic literature.
 The trunks of coast redwoods taper at lower heights than those of giant sequoias which have more columnar trunks that maintain larger diameters to greater heights.

 The oldest known giant sequoia is 3,200–3,266 years old based on dendrochronology.
-Giant sequoias are among the oldest living organisms on Earth, and are the verified third longest-lived tree species after the Great Basin bristlecone pine and alerce.
+That tree has been verified to have the fourth-largest lifespan of any tree, after individuals of Great Basin bristlecone pine and alerce.
 Giant sequoia bark is fibrous, furrowed, and may be 90 cm thick at the base of the columnar trunk.
 The sap contains tannic acid, which provides significant protection from fire damage.
 The leaves are evergreen, awl-shaped, 3–6 mm long, and arranged spirally on the shoots.

+The wood is famously resistant to decay.
+A "nearly complete" S. giganteum log has been discovered 800 m south of the Nelder Grove which gave a radiocarbon-14 date of 10,000 years.